 What I do

-Contrary to what many believe, a conviction in a Connecticut state court (for a felony or even a minor misdemeanor) does NOT go away by itself—not in 10 years, 20 years, or even 50 years.
+Contrary to what many believe, a conviction in a Connecticut state court (for a felony or even a minor misdemeanor) does NOT go away by itself - not in 10 years, 20 years, or even 50 years.
 The only way to get it off your record is to get a pardon, which erases your record.

 Many clients come to me because an old conviction is making it impossible to move ahead in their career or to change jobs, or to obtain some type of license needed for employment.
-This has become much more common since the terrorist attacks of September 11, 2001; more and more employers are doing background checks.
+This became much more common after the terrorist attacks of September 11, 2001; more and more employers are doing background checks.
 Many persons also find themselves unable to obtain a pistol permit, because of an old conviction for any of 11 particular misdemeanors.
 (For details on Public Act 94-1, please see my Legal Opinion column.)

-Another problem since 9/11 is international travel—even you're only going to Canada.
+Another problem since 9/11 is international travel - even you're only going to Canada.
 For example, I represented a man who recently married a Canadian woman.
-When they tried to visit her family in Ontario, he was stopped at the border and told he could not enter Canada—because of a minor conviction 30 years ago.
+When they tried to visit her family in Ontario, he was stopped at the border and told he could not enter Canada - because of a minor conviction 30 years ago.
 Another client was a professional truck driver who drove a route between Connecticut and Quebec for many years, until after 9/11.
 Because of another old, minor conviction, he was turned back at the border.
 For him, clearing his record meant he could keep his job.

 If you were convicted in a Connecticut state court, the only way to clear your record is through the Board of Pardons and Paroles (not the Governor).
 If your petition to the Board of Pardons and Paroles is granted, your record will be erased, and you may state under oath that you have never even been arrested.